-- Inaccurate treatment: Leaving the scene of a mishap is a crime in Virginia.
-That implies that the authorities have an obligation to follow a particular criminal procedure in hit and run cases.
-You and your attorney should check to make sure that warrants and other aspects of law enforcement procedures were properly handled.
+Leaving the scene of a mishap is a crime in this state.
+That implies that the authorities have an obligation to follow a particular criminal procedure in these types of cases.
+You and your attorney should check to make sure that warrants and other aspects of law enforcement procedures are properly handled.
 If they weren’t, your attorney might be able to argue that for your charges to be dropped on procedural premises.

 In order to explore the above options and develop a defense strategy for your particular case, you should contact an attorney right away.
-Jay P. Mykytiuk is a trial attorney with significant experience defending hit and run cases both in court and in the investigation stage.
-If you or someone you know receives a letter from the MPD Hit and Run Investigations Unit or is arrested for leaving after colliding (hit and run), please contact Jay P. Mykytiuk today for a full case evaluation.
+If you or someone you know receives a letter from the MPD Hit and Run Investigations Unit or is arrested for leaving the scene of the accident after colliding, please contact Jay P. Mykytiuk today for a full case evaluation.

 He has represented hundreds of defendants charged with criminal and traffic offenses in state and federal courts in Washington, D.C., and Northern Virginia.

 NEED AN ATTORNEY?